mrtommyb/K2fov/README.md

 ```
 Where `mytargetlist.csv` is your CSV file and `1` is the K2 Campaign number.

-Running the code will output a file with the three input columns and an additional column containing either a "0" or "2".<br>
+Running the code will output an updated target list containing the three input columns and an extra column containing either a "0" or "2".<br>
 0 = Not observable<br>
 2 = Target is in the K2 field of view and on silicon<br>